mastersrp/muks.dev.docs/usercommunity.md

 =============

 In a great community striving on creativity and productivity, social interaction, and fun, the users are the most important ingredient.
 Without the users, there would be none of the previously mentioned.
-Keeping the users safe and productive requires them to be less constrained not nly by the system itself, but from rules and requirements as well.
+Keeping the users safe and productive requires them to be less constrained not only by the system itself, but from rules and requirements as well.

 Rules
 =====